grace-notes/website/contents/topics/life-of-christ.md

 (i) Angelic Impact of the Invisible Hero.

-· By advancing to the witness stand in the angelic appeal trial, and giving an accurate testimony under demonic cross-examination, the mature believer has wonderful impact in the angelic realm.
+&bull; By advancing to the witness stand in the angelic appeal trial, and giving an accurate testimony under demonic cross-examination, the mature believer has wonderful impact in the angelic realm.

-· Angelic impact is the greatest category of blessing by association, and is fantastically rewarded in time and eternity.
+&bull; Angelic impact is the greatest category of blessing by association, and is fantastically rewarded in time and eternity.

 Blessings for eternity.